 Passenger security screening

-Under Australian Federal law all passengers are subject to aviation security screening.
+- Under Australian Federal law all passengers are subject to aviation security screening.
+All visitors who choose to go through security screening to farewell your family, friends and colleagues are also subject to screening.

-The screening point is equipped with seats and our screening staff will assist and make provision for people with mobility issues.
+- The screening point is equipped with seats and our screening staff will assist and make provision for people with mobility issues.
+Items such as prams, wheelchairs will need to be screened separately.
+Security personnel will guide passengers and visitors on this separate screening process.

 Jokes and inappropriate comments